 From short day hikes and summit scrambles to all-day adventures into the backcountry, you’ll want the right pack for the job.
 Most people carry water and food, a layering piece and rain shell, and a few other accessories like a first-aid kit or headlamp.
 And the longer you’ll be on the trail, the more comfort, capacity, and features come into play.
-Below we break down the best daypacks of 2021, from simple and inexpensive models for casual hikes to more comfortable and feature-packed options for longer excursions.
-For overnight trips, see our article on the best backpacking packs.
+Below we break down the best daypacks of 2023, from simple and inexpensive models for casual hikes to more comfortable and feature-packed options for longer excursions.
+For more information, check out our detailed buying advice and comparison table after the picks.

 Weight: 1 lb.
 14.6 oz.